 The internet is a common resource for anyone to access any information, whether education, healthcare, or more.
 Significantly, a website must be designed in such a way that it is readable and usable to anyone.
-Accessibility is essential for both organization and developers to create high-quality web tools and website for better user experience.
+Accessibility is essential for both organizations and developers to create high-quality web tools and websites for a better user experience.
 It must not exclude users from accessing their products and services.

 Moreover, accessibility tools, technologies, and screen readers may help those who may not be able to see well.

 There are many reasons why your website should be accessible to everyone.
 Every website owner wants to generate as much traffic as possible.
 However, only a few take the necessary steps to make sure their site is accessible to everyone.
 There are millions of websites users out there who want websites to be easily accessible.
 If you don’t take the time to understand the user’s requirements, then you will miss out on big traffic.